brunosllz/visit-card-generator/README.md

 ---

 #### 🧭 Running the application
-This project use a database, here i`m using [Docker](https://www.docker.com/), for run this application you need to have the database up.
+This project use a database, here i`m using [Docker](https://www.docker.com/), for run this application you need to have the MySQL database up.

 ```bash
 # Clone this repository